zcvele/OfficeDocs-SkypeForBusiness/Teams/new-teams-education.md

 ## Update schedule

-At this point in time, the classic Teams client is no longer supported.
+The classic Teams client is no longer supported.
 For more information, see [End of availability for classic Teams client](teams-classic-client-end-of-availability.md).

 ## Blocked downloads or installations